 Health care outcomes

 The primary aim of any health system is to provide quality of patient care, and the performance of a health system can only be systematically monitored by measuring the outcomes of care.
 The CHSD has a commitment to improve the measurement of the outcomes of health care as well as measures of service activity.
 This commitment was a key motivation behind the creation of the Australian Health Outcomes Collaboration (AHOC).
-AHOC is part of the Centre but is located with the Centre for Advances in Epidemiology and Information Technology (CAEIT) in Canberra Hospital.
+AHOC is part of the Institute but is located in Canberra.
 Its role is to:

 - disseminate information about health outcomes research,